BarisAlbayrakIEEE/StructuralAnalysis/README.md

 static constexpr TypeAt<0, TypeList> obj{};
 ```

-On the other hand, with java, the type containers of the DCG must be defined manually:
+On the other hand, with java, the type containers of the DAG must be defined manually:

 ```
 import java.util.ArrayList;

-class DCG{
+class DAG{
   private ArrayList<Panel> panels;
   private ArrayList<Stiffener> stiffeners;
   ...